Record office policies and deposits

 Policies

-The aim of this policy is to show how the North Yorkshire County Record Office will provide and promote public access.
-The North Yorkshire County Record Office is committed to facilitating access for everyone and subscribes to the principles of the Standard for Access to Archives (National Council on Archives: Public Services Quality Group 2008).
+The aim of this policy is to show how the North Yorkshire County Record Office will provide and promote public access to our archive collections for research purposes as well as engagement through outreach and learning activities.

 • make access a priority when defining future policies